vighneshh/data-engineering-zoomcamp/00-mynotes/01-docker-terraform/05-RunningPostgresandpgAdminwithDocker-Compose-notes-readme.md

 ```
 docker-compose down
 ```
+data remain converse after stop and restarting docker-compose

-## Need to find way to connect to previous images using docker-compose
+## Need to find way to connect to previous images docker using docker-compose